Audio edition read by Joe Hempel!

 To lock down the tone of the book, I decided that the clown stuff could be silly (they are, after all, clowns), but that the spiders were to always be played straight.
 I allowed some silliness with the non-clown characters, such as Rose the Librarian, who appears in exactly one chapter but has inspired several readers to ask for her to get her own novel.
 But, again, I wanted the spiders to be as creepy crawly as I could possibly make them.
 I wanted the book to be filled with moments where you’re delightfully amused and then suddenly shocked by something genuinely horrifying.

 Then I had second thoughts about the title.
 Maybe I should just call it Clowns & Spiders.
 I was trying to write a legitimately good book here.
 Not Pulitzer Prize-winning literature, but also not a cheesy “bad on purpose” sort of thing.
-I didn’t want readers to think it was the literary equivalent of a SyFy Channel creature feature.

 I was talked out of changing the title, and the book was published September 2019.
 It’s December 2019 as I write this, and I can report that the book sold….fine.
 Sales were perfectly okay.
 Certainly below my expectations for a book about clowns trying to survive in a town overrun by giant frickin’ spiders!
 I can usually gauge a book’s initial success by the social media excitement (which is how I correctly guessed that Bang Up was going to tank) but this one didn’t really live up to what seemed to be pretty high anticipation.